NadineAB/CS-Outreach-Kits/README.md

 # Brunel CS Outreach Kits for Teachers & Students

-Resources for young people in Years 8,9,11 and 12
+These resources for young people in Years 8,9,11 and 12 enable learning about electronics, programming, making and the Internet of Things engaging, playful, challenging, collaborative and discovery-based.

-As the CS Athena SWAN outreach lead, I ran a number of different activities for schools and colleges to raise awareness of computing and its applications.
-My main goal is to inspire more women and girls into Computer Science.
-Activities range from talks at open days to hand on workshops on campus and/or at local schools.
+As the CS Athena SWAN outreach team at Brunel, we ran a number of different activities for schools and colleges to raise awareness of computing and its applications.
+Our main goal is to inspire more women and girls into Computer Science.
+The activities we run range from talks at open days to hands-on workshops on campus and/or at local schools.
 Some resources related to those hands-on workshops can be found below.

 <img align="right" width="400" height="200" src="https://github.com/NadineAB/Brunel-CS-Outreach-Kits/assets/7339533/e67b6807-9bf8-48fb-a71f-2370a61927da">